 This required course provides students enrolled in the M.A. in Organizational Leadership degree program with the opportunity to gain practical experience through an organized and mentored field experience.
-Through specialized readings and the completion of a significant project, students will be asked to apply their knowledge of leadership concepts to analyze and address leadership issues within organizations where they work, study, or volunteer.
-The field experience entails active observation and participation in a variety of leadership roles and organizational functions.
-Prerequisites: LEAD-500 Inroduction to Organizational Leadership and LEAD-510 Organizational Communication.
+Through specialized readings and the completion of a significant project, students will be asked to apply their knowledge of leadership concepts to analyze and address

-LEAD-598 Project Seminar in Leadership
+LEAD-598 Project Seminar in Leadership 3 credits